Hurricane Willa closes in on tourist city of Mazatlan

 Mexico’s civil protection agency said on Twitter that families should move into nearby temporary refuges if necessary.

 Up to 18 inches (45 cm) of rainfall could pummel parts of the storm zone, the hurricane center said.
-Even buildings up to 500 meters (1,640 feet) from the coastline could lose power and suffer physical damage, Mexico’s National Meteorological Service (SMN) said.
+Even buildings up to 500 meters (1,640 feet) from the coastline could lose power and suffer physical damage, Mexico’s National Meteorological Service said.

-In some states, Willa’s menace is compounded by tropical depression Vicente, 55 miles (89 km) south-southeast of Lazaro Cardenas, Michoacan state, on Tuesday morning, which is causing rain in parts of Jalisco, Colima, Michoacan and Guerrero.
+In some states, Willa’s menace is compounded by Vicente, a post-tropical cyclone moving over the state of Michoacan on Tuesday morning, causing rain in parts of Jalisco, Colima, Michoacan and Guerrero.

+In Mazatlan, university professor Ignacio Osuna, with his Chihuahua puppy Nikko near his feet, stood on the boardwalk on Tuesday morning watching the surfers out at sea.

+“I’m sure my house is going to flood,” he said, noting that large parts of the city are below sea level and that even slight rain can cause flooding in many neighborhoods.

 Reporting by David Alire Garcia, Dave Graham and Brendan O'Brien; Writing by Daina Beth Solomon; Editing by Raissa Kasolowsky and Bill Trott